csc301-2026-s/spendwise/README.md

 ## How to Use the Application

-After running the application locally, open:
+After running the application locally (see Development Environment Setup instructions below),  open:

 http://localhost:5174